JacobSchwartzSoerensen/GunMod/README.md

 This is the PRIVATE GunMod project repository

+Forge Version: 678
-Forge Version: 678Minecraft Version: 1.5.1
+Minecraft Version: 1.5.1

 In here, we will host all the source files for the project, in order for the team to develop together.
 We will also store the textures in this repository, to have a single storage point for easy access for the team.